Is Heaven the Reward of the Saved?

 There are three heavens referred to in the Bible:

 Of these three heavens, most believe that their reward is to inhabit the third heaven where God dwells.
-But, is this really the reward of the saved?
+But, is this actually the ultimate reward of the saved?

 WAS HEAVEN EVER PROMISED AS A REWARD?

-Is there any solid proof in the Bible that anyone was ever promised residence in heaven as a reward of salvation?
-This question is vitally important in order to gain an understanding of what the Bible really teaches about the awesome rewards of the saved.
+Is there any solid proof in the Bible that anyone was ever promised residence in heaven as their ultimate reward for a righteous life?
+This question is vitally important in order to gain an understanding of what the Bible teaches about the awesome rewards of the righteous.

-In order to expose this counterfeit teaching, this study explains each scripture that has been used to support the false doctrine of heaven as the reward of the saved.
-Moreover, this study shows that this doctrine has no solid scriptural foundation.
-Those who teach it must rely on mis-translations, obscure scriptures, and traditions to support their belief.
+In order to expose the false teaching of heaven as the ultimate reward of the righteous, each scripture used to support this teaching will be analyzed and explained.
+Moreover, it will be shown that no solid scriptural foundation can be found for this teaching and that those who teach it must rely on mistranslations, obscure scriptures, and traditions to support their belief.

 NO MAN HAS EVER GONE TO HEAVEN

 For centuries churches have tried to get their converts to set their sights on going to heaven when they die.
 However, do the saved go to heaven when they die?
 Does anyone go to heaven when they die or at any other time?
 Will anybody go to heaven?
 Has anyone gone to heaven, and if so, who and when?

 Jesus himself said that "No man has ascended up to heaven, but he that came down from heaven, even the Son of man . . ."
 (Jn.3:13 KJV).